PARC6502/docker-dns-dhcp/README.md

 address=/.local.cloud/192.168.1.3
 ```

-4. (Optional) You can set static IPs based on hostname or MAC address in `dnsmasq.conf`
+5. (Optional) You can set static IPs based on hostname or MAC address in `dnsmasq.conf`

-5. (Optional) Add static hosts to your static_hosts file (could point to different servers, android tv, etc)
+6. (Optional) Add static hosts to your static_hosts file (could point to different servers, android tv, etc)

-6. (Optional) You can add sites you'd like to block in `ad.list` in the format shown below, I'm using [this file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) on my network
+7. (Optional) You can add sites you'd like to block in `ad.list` in the format shown below, I'm using [this file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) on my network

 ```
 0.0.0.0 facebook.com
 ```

+8. Turn off DHCP in your router

+   For this container to work it's important that it's not clashing with another DHCP server.
+You need to access your router, find the DHCP option and turn it off.
+Take

-7. Start up the container
+9. Start up the container

 ```bash
 sudo docker-compose up -d